 Gout can fall in to several patterns according to Chinese medicine.
 Typically, patients have more than one indication as gout has many underlying root causes to manifest in to a disease pattern.
 Most gout sufferers have to utilize a combination of appropriate formulas to have lasting relief.
 Additionally, the herbs are not taken just at the onset of a gout attack; they are used for 6-8 months to address the underlying root imbalances to avoid future attacks.
-Additionally, good lifestyle practices such as healthy food therapy practices, gentle exercises, and moderate alcohol intake are also necessary to effectively ward off gout attacks.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 - Apply the Water Element Acupressure Stick to Acupressure Point Kidney 3